ITfoxtec/FoxIDs/docs/up-party-howto-oidc-nets-eid-broker.md

 5. Add the Nets eID Broker secret in the Client secret field
 6. Select show advanced settings
 7. Add the Nets eID Broker client id in the Optional customer SP client ID field
-8. Select use claims from ID token
+8. Select to read claims from the UserInfo Endpoint instead of the access token or ID token
 9. Click create

  **3 - Go back to [Nets eID Broker admin portal](https://netseidbroker.dk/admin)**